- Currently, there is no vaccine for Lyme disease, which is rapidly spreading across America

 Team Editor: Manasa Gadiraju

-Team Graphic Designer: Selena Liu and Anne Zhou
+Team Graphic Designer: Selena Liu and Annie Zhou

 This article was written by Annabelle Burns.
 As always, before leaving a response to this article please view our Rules of Conduct.
 Thanks! -cSw Editorial Staff